jake-knerr/jakes-dictionary/src/dictionary.md

 demonstrating software to customers or clients.

+#### Domain-Driven Design, Domain Driven Design (DDD)

+a software development approach where the structure and language of the code matches the business domain.

+In other words, the names and structure of the code match the language of the purpose of the application. e.g., for a driving simulator, a class could be `DriveAtNight` etc.

 #### Document Object Model (DOM)

 the DOM is the data representation of a web document and also provides an interface to interact with the document.